julyfun/how-to/template.md

 ??? info "Answer environment"

     - author: As in the problem
-    - verified date: As in the problem
+    - edited date: As in the problem
     - verified environment: As in the problem

 - ref: >>>